phyomauk/ansible-lab/README.md

 - Tasks: roles/lb/tasks
 - NGINX template: roles/lb/templates

+# The playbook
+The main playbook will execute the following in order
+- deploy a MySQL server
+- deploy two flask web app servers
+- deploy a nginx load balancer
+- send an email notification about deployment status

 # Prerequisites
 Before running this lab, ensure the following tools are installed on your system: